dbgomez94/dbgomez94.github.io/pages/projects/2024-05-01-social-media-and-mental-health.md

 ---
 layout: post
+title: Project
-title: On the Relationship between Social Media and Adolescent Mental Health
+subtitle: On the Relationship between Social Media and Adolescent Mental Health
+tags: [social media, mental health]

 ---

-added :
+**On the Relationship between Social Media and Mental Health**